Summer's Most Popular Music Festivals main image

 Detroit Lakes, Minnesota

 WE Fest is one of the largest and most prestigious country music festivals of the year, but you won't find it in the deep South.
-This festival along the banks of Lake Sallie in Minnesota.
-And it's a good thing too because the mild August summers make for the perfect weather to take advantage of any of the 9,000 available campsites over the course of WE's three days.
+This festival is along the banks of Lake Sallie in Minnesota.
+And it's a good thing, too, because the mild August summers make for the perfect weather to take advantage of any of the 9,000 available campsites over the course of WE's three days.
+You'll see headliners like Jelly Roll, Parker McCollum, and Eric Church this year.

 Voodoo Music Festival